xspec/xspec/docs/xslt-code-coverage-by-element.md

 xsl:function xsl:param can use the state of the parent xsl:function element.

-xsl:template xsl:param trace causes confusion because it can cause the first sequence constructor element to appear to be hit.
+xsl:template xsl:param trace causes confusion because it can cause the first sequence constructor element (or a descendant of it) to appear to be hit.
 Suggest ignoring the trace data related to xsl:param in a template and rely on xsl:template state.

-**_BUT_** also need to stop the first sequence constructor element using the xsl:param trace to record a 'hit'.
+**_BUT_** also need to stop the sequence constructor element from using the xsl:param trace to record a 'hit'.
 Is the easiest approach to not output the hit element in the TraceListener in this case?
-The other approach is for all elements to check if the trace is for UQName eq 'param' and if so ignore it.
+The other approach is for all elements other than xsl:param to ignore a trace hit for UQName eq 'param'.

 ## xsl:perform-sort